The Warner Stage Company

-The Warner Stage Company will hold auditions for a Nancy Marine Studio Theatre Musical Production of PETER AND THE STARCATCHER on Monday, March 20th and Tuesday, March 21st at 7:00 pm (by appointment).
-The production is directed by Katherine Ray with Dan Ringuette as music director and will be presented at the Warner's Nancy Marine Studio Theatre in June, 2017.
+The Warner Stage Company will hold auditions for a Main Stage Musical Production of Disney's THE LITTLE MERMAID on Sunday, May 6 and Monday, May 7 beginning at 7:00 pm.
+The production is directed by Richard McKenna with music director Jim Luurtsema and choreographer Sharon A. Wilcox.
+It will be presented on the Warner's Main Stage beginning July 28, 2018.

 AUDITIONS BY APPOINTMENT ONLY

 An audition confirmation e-mail will be sent with full details on what will be expected at your audition.
 Audition appointments requested on-line or by e-mail are preferred, but if you do not have access to e-mail call the Warner Theatre Audition Line at 860-489-7180 ext.151.
 Please be specific as to the date you would like to schedule your appointment.

 If you are unable to attend the scheduled auditions, please send your resume and headshot to firstname.lastname@example.org.
 If additional auditions are needed, you will be contacted.

 Friday, August 3, 2017 at 8:00 pm

 ABOUT THE SHOW

 In a magical kingdom beneath the sea, the beautiful young mermaid, Ariel, longs to leave her ocean home to live in the world above.

 Based on one of Hans Christian Andersen's most beloved stories and the classic animated film, Disney's The Little Mermaid is a hauntingly beautiful love story for the ages.
 With music by eight-time Academy Award winner, Alan Menken, lyrics by Howard Ashman and Glenn Slater and a compelling book by Doug Wright, this fishy fable will capture your heart with its irresistible songs, including "Under the Sea," "Kiss the Girl" and "Part of Your World."